Who is Trump's pick for chairman of Joint Chiefs of Staff, Dan Caine?

 Brown was accused of supporting a "woke" agenda by Defense Secretary Pete Hegseth.
 In his book The War on Warriors, Hegseth questioned whether Brown, who is Black, got the job because of his race.

+On Sunday, Hegseth went on Fox News Sunday and said Brown was "an honorable man," but "not the right man for the moment."

+"The president respects leaders who untie the hands of warfighters in a very dangerous world," Hegseth said.
+"I think Dan Caine is the man to meet the moment."

-In a statement, Hegseth said Brown's replacement represents "the warfighter ethos" that the country needs right now — later adding that the nation needs leadership that "will focus our military on its core mission of deterring, fighting and winning wars."
+In a statement, Hegseth said Caine's appointment was part of Presidents Trump's efforts to bring in "new leadership that will focus our military on its core mission of deterring, fighting and winning wars."

 Trump, in his nomination announcement, described Caine as "an accomplished pilot, national security expert, successful entrepreneur and a 'warfighter' with significant interagency and special operations experience."